Macarena Portales

-Macarena Portales Nieto (born 2 August 1998 in Madrid) is a Spanish footballer who plays as a forward for FC Levante Badalona.
+Macarena Portales Nieto (born 2 August 1998) is a Spanish professional footballer who plays as a forward for Serie A club Lazio.

-Career
+Club career

 In 2010, at 13 years old, Portales began playing for Atlético Madrid, where she remained for five years.

-She then made her debut playing for Fundación Albacete in 2016.
+Portales then made her debut playing for Fundación Albacete in 2016.
 The following season, she played for Zaragoza CFF, appearing in 18 games and scoring 3 goals before transferring to Sevilla FC for the 2018–19 season.
 While there, she played in 18 games and scored 1 goal.

 Portales played for Real Madrid CF for the following two seasons, playing in 49 games and scoring 3 goals.

 In 2021, Portales signed for the Italian side Inter Milan.
 She played in 16 games but didn't score any goals.
 After a season in Serie A, Portales decided to return to Spain to play for Valencia CF, signing a contract to play for two years.
 As of October 2023, she has played in 33 games and scored 4 goals.